tencent cloud

 (1 row)

-The following example is one way to configure the replica set.
-For more parameters, refer to the pglogical official documentation.
+For more parameters, see the pglogical official documentation.

 am=> SELECT pglogical.replication_set_add_all_tables('default', ARRAY['public']);